Art history

 Art history is an academic discipline devoted to the study of artistic production and visual culture throughout human history.
 Art historians use a historical method or a philosophy, such as historical materialism or critical theory, to analyze artworks.
-Among other topics, they study art's impact on societies and cultures, relationship between art and politics, and how artistic styles and formal characteristics of works of art have changed throughout history.
+Among other topics, they study art's impact on societies and cultures, the relationship between art and politics, and how artistic styles and formal characteristics of works of art have changed throughout history.
 As a discipline, art history is distinguished from art criticism, which is concerned with establishing a relative artistic value for critiquing individual works, and aesthetics, which is a branch of philosophy.

 The study of art’s history emerged as a way to document and interpret artistic production.
 Early traditions of art-historical writing developed in several cultures, including Ancient Greece, Imperial China, and Renaissance Italy, each producing influential figures and approaches that shaped later scholarship.
 As an academic discipline, art history emerged in the 19th century and was a largely Eurocentric field, concentrating on Western definitions of the fine and decorative arts, particularly painting, drawing, sculpture, and architecture.

-In contemporary era, however, art history has expanded to examine broader aspects of visual culture, including the various cultural, political, and socioeconomic issues related to art.
+In the contemporary era, however, art history has expanded to examine broader aspects of visual culture, including the various cultural, political, and socioeconomic issues related to art.
 Today, art history is a broad academic field encompassing numerous methodologies and interdisciplinary approaches to the study of artistic production globally, including European, Asian, African, or American Indigenous arts, among others.
 Some of the subfields include Marxist art history, feminist art history, iconography and the study of symbols, visual culture studies, and design history.